pelagia123/todo-list-tutorial/deploy_to_githubpages.md

 https://github.com/angular-buch/angular-cli-ghpages

 * You need to have a Github user
-* You need to create a repostiroy for your project.
+* You need to create a repository for your project.
 * You need to commit all the changes you made in the project
 * You need to install angular-cli-ghpages